arras-energy/gridlabd-old/README.md

 # Download pre-built images

-Installation from downloads requires sudo priviledges and curl installed.
-The install script will automatically download and install the correct image for your system if you use the following command
+Installation from downloads requires `sudo` priviledges and `curl`.
+The `install` script will automatically download and install the latest production image for your system if you use the following command:

 ~~~
 # curl -sL http://install.gridlabd.us/install.sh | sh